A migration should be invisible.

 The invisible migration.

-Schedule migrations outside peak hours, test thoroughly before any DNS change, coordinate tightly with everyone involved.
-When it's done right, the only thing your clients should notice is that their site got faster.
+Migrate outside peak hours, test thoroughly before any DNS change, and plan carefully with everyone involved.
+When it goes well, people only notice that things got faster.

 Questions are coming.
 Be ready.